byu-cs-236-classroom-templates/project-0/README.md

 Be sure that the virtual environment is activated whenever working in the project from the terminal.
 In the integrated vscode terminal, there is a `.venv` preceding the terminal prompt.
 If that is not there, then activate the virtual environment from the project root directory: `source .venv/bin/activate`.
 To deactivate the virtual environment: `deactivate`.

+### WARNING

+  * Be sure that the `conda` environment is not active when setting up the project.
+It's active when there is a `(base)` annotation next to the terminal prompt.
+The `conda deactivate` command will exit that environment.
+  * Be sure the Python version is at least 3.11 -- `python --version`.
+  * Open the project folder in vscode when working on the project, and not a folder above it or below it, otherwise the paths for the pass-off tests will not work -- the common error is _"no project2 module found"_.
+  * Be sure that vscode is using the virtual environment in the project folder: choose `Python Select Interpreter` from the command pallette and select the Python in the `.venv` folder -- its usually the first option if vscode opened that folder as the workspace.

 ## Type Annotations and Mypy

 Type errors are not uncommon in Python.
 A type error is where the code gets an unexpected and incompatible type for the given statement or expression.
 For example, returning a `str` from a function that should return an `int` is a type error, as is assigning an `int` to a `str`.
 Type error defects are easy to create in Python code and always seem to manifest at the absolute worst times.